a455jldvmsrwll1a/AuthorisedKeysMC/README.md

 Minecraft authentication mod and plugin using asymmetric key authentication.

-Pretty much eliminates the need for passwords, and makes it quite convenient to use.
+Pretty much eliminates the need for punching in passwords when joining, which makes it quite convenient to use.

-The downside is that the mod is required on both server and client.
+The downside is that **the mod is required on both server and client**.

 Currently, the mod supports Minecraft 26.2 on the following platforms, in order of priority: